prireto/NAGeno/README.md

 # Background

-Genotyping is pain and manual labor.
+Genotyping by Sanger is pain and requires manual labor.
 The combination of Oxford Nanopore Technologies (ONT) Amplicon Sequencing and a structured Data Analysis Pipeline can achieve results just as good with less error-prone manual work.

 # Installation and Setup